junkun-ren/PersonalWebsite/content/0-research.md

 - I didn't expect the decrease in both fluxes when adding more producers.
 Working on figuring out why by simulation and analytical analysis!

-### Salamander migration <br/> <a name="paragraph2"></a>
+### A theoretical framework integrating tiger salamander population dynamics and migration across a pond network <br/> <a name="paragraph2"></a>
 Advisor: Dr. Dorothy Wallace

 ##### Background<a name="subparagraph2-1"></a>
-A theoretical framework integrating tiger salamander population dynamics and migration across a pond network Background
-Southern high plains
-Isolated shallow playas
-Alternative rain and dry season local extinction Phenotypic plasticity
-Two different forms upon maturation
-Advantage to the persistence of this species?
+- The pond network is based on the thousands of Isolated shallow playas at Southern high plains.
+These transient playas could dry out during dry seasons leading to the local extinction of tiger salamander *Ambystoma tigrinum*.
+- Tiger salamander have two forms of adults, metamorph (terrestrial) and paedomorph (aquatic).
+Upon maturation, juveniles could become either of the forms (i.e., phenotypic plasticity), where metamophs have the ability to migrate.
+- Dispersal and recolonization of those transient ponds are essential for the persistence of tiger salamander.

-##### Population dynamics<a name="subparagraph2-2"></a>
+##### Single pond population dynamics<a name="subparagraph2-2"></a>
+{% include figure.html img="single pond population dynamics.png" alt="single pond population dynamics" caption="One circle update of single pond population" width="95%" %}

 ##### Migration update<a name="subparagraph2-3"></a>